 This is also a part of our German beer garden in Brooklyn crawl!

-This sophisticated cocktail bar has a younger vibe and is on the more bougie side when it comes to prices.
-Come here prepared to spend a little for the prime real estate.
+This sophisticated cocktail bar is on the more bougie side when it comes to prices.
+Come here prepared to spend a little for the prime location, upscale cocktails, and light bites.

 One of the most unique experiences and things to do in Williamsburg, Brooklyn is Nighthawk Cinema.
 Established in 2011, it is New York’s leading dine-in theater complete with a full-service bar and one of the best movie theaters in Brooklyn.

-This movie theater is definitely something to check out if you’re looking for things to do in Williamsburg!
-They also have another location and is one of the best things to do in Park Slope if you find yourself in that area of Brooklyn.
+This movie theater is definitely something to check out if you’re looking for things to do in Williamsburg indoors or need a break from walking around or rainy day activity!
+They also have another location at Prospect Park West and is one of the best things to do in Park Slope if you find yourself in that area of Brooklyn.

 If you’re a cinephile and love all things film, this is what to do in Williamsburg, Brooklyn for you!
 Spectacle Theater is a volunteer-run movie theater is known for screening rare and under-appreciated films every day of the week for a reasonable price of $5 making it one of the most affordable things to do in Williamsburg too!